Borderliner/neverever/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make your changes and commit (`git commit -m 'Add your feature'`).
+3. Make changes and commit (`git commit -m 'Add your feature'`).
 4. Push to the branch (`git push origin feature/your-feature`).
 5. Open a pull request.

+Please ensure tests pass and add new tests for features or bug fixes.

 ## License